cjbassi/rubbish/README.md

 cargo install --git https://github.com/cjbassi/trash-man
 ```

-## Cleaning trash periodically
+## Periodically emptying the trash

-If you like, you can setup a systemd timer to run on a regular interval that cleans trash files older than a certain amount of days.
+Various timers can be setup to periodically empty the trash of files that are older than a given age.
+This helps reduce the amount of files in the trash can and reduces the amount of disk space it requires.

+### systemd

-A systemd timer file is located [here](./systemd/trash-empty.timer) along with the service file [here](./systemd/trash-empty.service).
+For systemd based Linux distros, a systemd timer file is located [here](./systemd/trash-empty.timer) along with the service file [here](./systemd/trash-empty.service).

 To setup the systemd timer: